ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

 ### Subtask 1.5: Configure Service Worker for PWA
 - **Action**: Implement a service worker to enable offline mode, caching, and push notifications.
+- **Status Update (2025/03/22)**: Service worker implementation continuing with caching strategies and offline functionality.
+Installation prompt implementation is also in progress.
 - **Steps**:
   1. Install Workbox CLI globally:
      ```bash